Beyond variance reduction: Understanding the true impact of baselines on policy optimization: Conclusion

-We presented results that dispute common beliefs about baselines, variance, and policy gradient~(PG) methods in general.
-As opposed to the common belief that baselines only provide benefits through variance-reduction, we showed that they can significantly affect the optimization process in ways that cannot be explained by the variance and that lower variance can be detrimental.
+We presented results that dispute common beliefs about baselines, variance, and policy gradient methods in general.
+As opposed to the common belief that baselines only provide benefits through variance reduction, we showed that they can significantly affect the optimization process in ways that cannot be explained by the variance and that lower variance can even sometimes be detrimental.

 Different baselines can give rise to very different learning dynamics, even when they reduce the variance of the gradients equally.
 They do that by either making a policy quickly tend towards a deterministic one (\emph{committal} behaviour) or by maintaining high-entropy for a longer period of time (\emph{non-committal} behaviour).

-Looking deeper, we found that \textit{committal} behaviour can be problematic and lead to convergence to a suboptimal policy.
+We showed that \textit{committal} behaviour can be problematic and lead to convergence to a suboptimal policy.
 Specifically, we showed that stochastic natural policy gradient does not always converge to the optimal solution due to the unusual situation in which the iterates converge to the optimal policy in expectation but not almost surely.
-Moreover, by showing that reducing variance through baselines can promote \textit{committal} behaviour, we were able to show that using lower-variance can sometimes be detrimental to optimization, highlighting the limitations of using variance to analyze the convergence properties of these methods.
-In the process, we found that standard convergence guarantees for PG methods do not apply to some settings because of the assumption of bounded variance of the gradients is violated.
+Moreover, we showed that baselines that lead to lower-variance can sometimes be detrimental to optimization, highlighting the limitations of using variance to analyze the convergence properties of these methods.
+We also showed that standard convergence guarantees for PG methods do not apply to some settings because the assumption of bounded variance of the updates is violated.